mbamiluka/Img_Process_and_CompVision_project1/README.md

 # Img_Process_and_CompVision_project1 - OpenCV + Python

-This image uses image processsing techniques including; face detection, skin detection, morphological tools, etc to remove a face mask.
+This project uses image processsing techniques including; face detection, skin detection, morphological tools, etc to remove a face mask.

 ## To run this project;
 1. Right-click on project1.ipynb above and open new tab.
 Don't switch too this tab yet